jwatte/donkey_racing/protocol/Protocol.md

     - WRITEDATA Address Data
                             ; Write data to an address
                               0xC7
-    - IDENTIFICATION Struct ; Description of the node 0x48
     - DESCRIPTION Address Struct
-                            ; Description of an endpoint or a property 0xC9
+                            ; Description of an endpoint or a property 0xC8
-    - ERROR Struct          ; Some error has occurred 0x4A
+    - ERROR Struct          ; Some bad error has occurred, and any state that has been established in the protocol should no longer be relied upon.
+                              0x49
-    - NOTE String           ; Something of note to perhaps log / tell user 0x4B
+    - NOTE String           ; Something of note to perhaps log / tell user 0x4A

+    - REQUEST_ADDR          ; Set this bit if the request contains an address (already included in the above values.)
+                              0x80
+    - REQUEST_DATA          ; Set this bit if the request contains a data element (already included in the above values.)
+                              0x40
     - REQUEST_ID            ; Set this bit if the request byte is followed by a request ID, which implies a desire for NAK/ACK response to this request.